MathieuNls/bug-taxonomy/03_preliminaries.md

 When a report is submitted by an end-user, it is set to the {\tt UNCONFIRMED} state until it receives enough votes or that a user with the proper permissions modifies its status to {\tt NEW}.
 The report is then assigned to a developer to be fixed.
 When the report is in the {\tt ASSIGNED} state, the assigned developer(s) starts working on the report.
 A fixed report moves to the {\tt RESOLVED} state.
-Developers have five different possibilities to resolve a report: {\tt FIXED}, {\tt DUPLICATE}, {\tt WONTFIX}, {\tt WORKSFORME} and {\tt INVALID} \cite{Koponen2006}.
+Developers have five different possibilities to resolve a report: {\tt FIXED}, {\tt DUPLICATE}, {\tt WONTFIX}, {\tt WORKSFORME} and {\tt INVALID} [@Koponen2006].

-\begin{itemize}
-	\item {\tt RESOLVED/FIXED}: A modification to the source code has been pushed, i.e., a changeset (also called a patch) has been committed to the source code management system and fixes the root problem described in the report.
+- {\tt RESOLVED/FIXED}: A modification to the source code has been pushed, i.e., a changeset (also called a patch) has been committed to the source code management system and fixes the root problem described in the report.
-	\item {\tt RESOLVED/DUPLICATE}: A previously submitted report is being processed.
+- {\tt RESOLVED/DUPLICATE}: A previously submitted report is being processed.
 The report is marked as duplicate of the original report.
-	\item {\tt RESOLVED/WONTFIX}: This is applied in the case where developers decide that a given report will not be fixed.
+- {\tt RESOLVED/WONTFIX}: This is applied in the case where developers decide that a given report will not be fixed.
-	\item {\tt RESOLVED/WORKSFORME}: If the root problem described in the report cannot be reproduced on the reported OS / hardware.
+- {\tt RESOLVED/WORKSFORME}: If the root problem described in the report cannot be reproduced on the reported OS / hardware.
-	\item {\tt RESOLVED/INVALID}: If the report is not related to the software itself.
+- {\tt RESOLVED/INVALID}: If the report is not related to the software itself.
-\end{itemize}

 Finally, the report is {\tt CLOSED} after it is resolved.
 A report can be reopened (sent to the {\tt REOPENED} state) and then assigned again if the initial fix was not adequate (the fix did not resolve the problem).